junqing-zhang/junqing-zhang.github.io/_posts/2020-01-07-blog-post-tools.md

 {% include toc %}

 # Figure
+We strongly recommend to use vector figures for academic publication because of the good resolution.
+[Here](https://etc.usf.edu/techease/win/images/what-is-the-difference-between-bitmap-and-vector-images/){:target="_blank"} is a brief but good explanation about the difference between the bitmap and vector figures.

+The only exceptions to use bitmap in academic publication are the photos of experimental setup and authors' biographies.

+Below are some tools to prepare good-looking vector figures.

 ## Matlab Export Figure
 * Save Matlab figures to vector figures (pdf, eps), without margin